eMoflon/emoflon-website-hugo/content/ibex/index.md

 ### Feature Overview

-- EMF-based
 - Textual language for defining TGGs
 - Homogeneous and heterogeneous transformations
 - Complex attribute conditions
-- Least-change propagations (only absolutly necessary deletions are performed during synchronisation)
+- Least-change propagations (only necessary modifications are performed during synchronisation)
 - (Optional) Support for Integer Linear Programming (ILP) to find optimal solutions

 ### Operational Strategies

-- **Model Generation**: Generate pairs of consistent models
+- **Model Generation** Generate pairs of consistent models
-- **Batch Translation**: Translate a model to obtain the opposite one
+- **Batch Translation** Translate a model to obtain the opposite one
-- **Sequential Synchronisation**: Changes are propagated from one model to another without conflict detection
+- **Sequential Synchronisation** Changes are propagated from one model to another without conflict detection
-- **Concurrent Synchronisation**: Synchronisation between two models with conflict detection
+- **Concurrent Synchronisation** Synchronisation between two models with conflict detection
-- **Consistency Check**: Determine which elements correspond to another for two models
+- **Consistency Check** Determine which elements correspond to another for two models
-- **Check Only**: Determine whether a pair of models is consistent w.r.t.
+- **Check Only** Determine whether a pair of models is consistent w.r.t.
 TGG

 ## Download